microsoft/azure-function-flex-open-ai/docs/workshop.md

 ![Hand's On Lab Architecture](assets/architecture-overview.png)

-1. The first Azure Function (standard function) will be mainly responsible for uploading the audio file to the Storage Account.
+1. The first Azure Function app will be mainly responsible for uploading the audio file to the Storage Account.
 1. Whenever a blob is uploaded to the Storage Account, a `BlobCreated` event will be emitted to Event Grid
-1. The Event Grid System Topic will push the event (in real time) to trigger the Azure Durable Function
+1. The Event Grid System Topic will push the event (in real time) to trigger another function app, an Azure Durable Function
-1. The Azure Durable Function will start processing the audio file
+1. The durable function app will start processing the audio file
-1. The Azure Durable Function will use the Speech To Text service for audio transcription.
+1. The durable function app will use the Speech To Text service for audio transcription.
 It will use the Monitor pattern to check every few seconds if the transcription is done.
-1. The Azure Durable Function will retrieve the transcription from the Speech to Text service
+1. The durable function app will retrieve the transcription from the Speech to Text service
-1. The Azure Durable Function will use Azure OpenAI to generate a summary of the audio file from the transcription
+1. The durable function app will use Azure OpenAI to generate a summary of the audio file from the transcription
-1. The Azure Durable Function will then store the transcription and its summary in Cosmos DB
+1. The durable function app will then store the transcription and its summary in Cosmos DB

 ## Get the workshop repository